AquaJournal

 Growth Levers

-- B2B partnerships with local aquarium shops for supply tracking
+- B2B partnerships with local aquarium shops could drive user acquisition

 Market Threats